Jose Yao Campos: Cooperation with the PCGG

 The 1986 settlement involved PHP250 million in cash and PHP2.5 billion worth of titles to 197 properties in Metro Manila, Rizal, Laguna, Cavite, Bataan, and Baguio—all of which Yao Campos admitted were under his name but actually part of the ill-gotten wealth of Ferdinand Marcos.
 It also included a building along EDSA in Mandaluyong City, where Imee Marcos had an office before the EDSA revolution, which eventually became the headquarters of the PCGG.

 In 2007, the Marcos family confirmed that the properties surrendered by Yao Campos to the PCGG in 1986 were indeed owned by Ferdinand Marcos, arguing that Yao Campos should not have surrendered them to the government because "under a constructive trust in favor of the estate of the former president."

 Later life, death, and family empire

-After the People Power Revolution, Jose Y Campos earned a reputation as the most media-shy of all the Philippines’ taipans.
-By the time Jose Y Campos died on May 1, 2006, UNILAB had become the Philippines’ largest drug-manufacturing company.
-UNILAB is currently headed by his eldest child, Joy Campos Hess, and her son, Clinton Hess.
+After the People Power Revolution, Yao Campos earned a reputation as the most media-shy of all the Philippines’ taipans.
+By the time of Yao Campos' death on May 1, 2006, Unilab had become the Philippines’ largest drug-manufacturing company.
+Unilab is currently headed by his eldest child, Joy Campos Hess, and her son, Clinton Hess.

 His sons have also become dominant forces in their own industries, making the family one of the Philippines’ most powerful business clans.
-His eldest son, Joselito D. Yao Campos, founded the condiments company NutriAsia, and is now also vice chair of Del Monte Philippines, and chair of Fort Bonifacio Development Corporation.
-Another Yao Campos son, Jeffrey D. Yao Campos, runs the real estate holdings company Greenfield Development Corporation.
+His eldest son, Joselito D. Campos Jr., founded the food company NutriAsia, and is now also the vice chairman of Del Monte Philippines, and the chairman of Fort Bonifacio Development Corporation.
+Another son, Jeffrey D. Yao Campos, runs the real estate holdings company Greenfield Development Corporation.